 - 1 egg yolk mixed with a tablespoons of water

 - Some coarse salt

-- In the bowl of a stand mixer, combine the yeast, sugar, flour and salt.
+- In the bowl of a stand mixer, combine the yeast, sugar, 3 1/2 cups of the flour and salt.

 - Transfer dough to an oiled bowl and turn so that dough is lightly coated with oil.
 Cover and let rise for one hour.

 - After dough has risen, divide it into 10 pieces.